Skip to content

 },

-// Transformer phase plugins
+// Transformer phase plugin

 transformer: {